 If you are thinking about driving in your destination country, please be aware that road conditions and driving regulations can be different from those in the United States.
 Insurance and a valid driver’s license are required in most countries.
 Many countries may not accept a US driver’s license, so you may want to apply for an International Driving Permit (IDP) or a local driver’s license.

 Understand International Health Insurance

 One of the most important considerations for American expats is obtaining global medical coverage, especially where local plans may be non-existent or adequate medical care may not be available.
 Your domestic health plan in the USA probably won’t cover you abroad, so you will need to search out an international plan assuming you will become a non-US resident.
 Therefore, it is critical for US expatriates to purchase an international health insurance plan.
 A good plan should provide a sizeable direct pay medical network, so you and your family won’t have to pay the out of pocket fee in multiple currencies.
-In addition, many international health insurance plans providers offer international medical networks with English speaking doctors and medical staff.
+In addition, many global health insurance plans providers offer international medical networks with English speaking doctors and medical staff.